School of Health & Natural Sciences

 Message from the Interim Dean, SHNS

-It is a pleasure to welcome you to the School of Health and Natural Sciences at Mercy College.
+It is a pleasure to welcome you to the School of Health and Natural Sciences at Mercy University.
 The outstanding programs in the School provide students the opportunity to explore basic and applied sciences and health care careers.
 The faculty of the School is student-focused and dedicated to providing high-quality educational experiences that lead to rewarding careers in the health and natural science fields.

 Kathleen Golisz, OTD, OTR, FAOTA